stevencox/tycho/README.md

 kubernetes      ClusterIP   10.96.0.1        <none>        443/TCP          29h
 rstudio         NodePort    10.108.119.157   <none>        8787:31557/TCP   33m
 ```
+Other important kubectl commands can be seen in action `bin/stage`.

 To find the IP address Minkube is bound to:
 ```
 $ minikube ip